 “We'll be out in the workshop!”
 Sean yelled to Tina.

-Henry’s workshop was in an addition that had been tacked onto the far end of the barn.
-Everything was covered in dust—even some of Henry’s old work clothes hanging on the wall.
+Henry’s workshop was an addition, just a shed that had been tacked onto the far end of the barn.
+Everything was covered in dust—even some of Henry’s old work clothes were still hanging on the wall.

 “Henry was Emily’s brother.
 Did they get along?” said Sean.